Luke White, 6th Baron Annaly: Politics

-From 2007 to 2011, Lord Annaly was Councillor for a single-member ward of Cherwell District Council representing the Conservatives, having ousted a Liberal Democrat.
+From 2007 to 2011, Lord Annaly was councillor for the Astons & Heyfords ward of Cherwell District Council, representing the Conservatives and defeating the incumbent Liberal Democrat councillor.

 Subsequent career

 Lord Annaly serves on his local (ecclesiastical) Parochial Church Council as Church Warden and is elected to the Anglican Oxford Deanery Synod.

 An Officer of the Order of St John, he is a member of Marylebone Cricket Club, a Freeman of the Haberdashers' Company and a steward for the British Horseracing Authority at Wolverhampton, Warwick and Towcester racecourses.